ritessshhh/BoundaryDepth/README.md

 ## Installation

-Before running the script, ensure that you have Python 3.6 or newer installed on your system.
-You will also need to install the following dependencies:
+Before running the script, ensure that you have python env in the same directory and it's activated:

 ```bash
 pip install -r requirements.txt